bruno-aviles/halal-guys_promo_email/README.md

 # Halal Guys HTML email design
 Promotional email clone built with HTML using inline styles.
-Promotional images were used from original Suavecito email.
+Promotional images were used from original Halal Guys email.